intelliot/XRPL-Standards/XLS-30d.md

 Field Name	Required?
 JSON Type	Internal Type MinBidPrice		string	STRING NUMBER
 MinBidPrice represents the minimum price that the bidder wants to pay for the slot.
 It is specified in units of LPTokens.
 This is not a required field.
-If specified let MinBidPrice be X and let the slot-price computed by price scheduling slgorithmalgorithm be Y, then bidder always pays the max(X, Y).
+If specified let MinBidPrice be X and let the slot-price computed by price scheduling algorithm be Y, then bidder always pays the max(X, Y).

 Field Name	Required?
 JSON Type	Internal Type AuthAccounts		array	Array
 AuthAccounts represents an array of XRPL account IDs that are authorized to trade at the discounted fee against the AMM instance.
-The proposal allows for uptoup to a maximum of four accounts.
+The proposal allows for up to a maximum of four accounts.

 Field Name	Required?
 JSON Type	Internal Type MaxBidPrice		string	STRING NUMBER